metrophos/protractor_configs/jasmine2/README.md

 ##Run

-There are to possible ways to run your protractor test.
+There are two possible ways to run your protractor test.

 Start protractor directly with nodeJs:
 `node node_modules/protractor/lib/cli.js protractor-config.js`

-If you have Protractor installed globally you can use this command:
+If you have Protractor installed globally you can use:
 `protractor protractor-config.js`